KennethTraynor/web_project_4/README.md

 # Project 4: Around The U.S.

-This project
+This website focused on integrating javascript into a webpage.
+In this case it was something simple, but it is a good example of how javascript can be used to make a website functional versus simply being visiually appealing.

 ## Functionality

-* The CSS code will adjust the size of elements to better fit the resolution it is being displayed on

-* The elements that make up the website use less fixed values to allow the website to scale easier
+* This website uses javascript to make the edit button and edit form functional, along with the like buttons being able to change their state

+* The website also uses a responsive layout to make sure it works on smaller scales

 ## Technologies & Techniques

-This website focused on integrating javascript into a webpage.
-In this case it was something simple, but it is a good example of how javascript can be used to make a website functional versus simply being visiually appealing.

 **Technologies:**